edac-epscor/gstore-ansible/README.md

 ## Standalone GSTORE Deployment

 - Expects Ansible 2.4.3.0
-- Expects Ubuntu 14.04 hosts
+- Expects Fully patched Ubuntu 14.04 hosts

-Ensure you have ssh keypair auth setup with the host\hosts you wish to install on.
+__Install Steps__

-Edit group_vars/all with the dbnames and passwords of your choosing.
+1. Ensure you have ssh keypair auth setup with the host\hosts you wish to install on.

-##Multi Server###
+2. Edit group_vars/all with the dbnames and passwords of your choosing.

-Edit the "hosts" inventory file by changing the IP addresses to the assicated addresses of the target servers.
+3. Edit the "hosts" inventory file by changing the IP addresses to the associated addresses of the target server or servers.

-Run the following:
+3. From within the repo directory, run this command:

-ansible-playbook -i hosts gstore.yml
+   > ./ansible-playbook -i hosts gstore.yml